rkemery/bash-gcp-buckets-public/README.md

 - Sip :coffee: and enjoy!

 ## Not For Production
-- Tested on Mac OSX with zsh shell
+- Tested on macOS Monterey with zsh shell
 - Not for use in production without proper vetting and testing first :smile: